grdw/grdw/_posts/2021-10-31-project-euler-25-1000-digit-fibonacci-number.md

 }
 ```

 The funny thing is that this code skips 2 Fibonacci numbers ahead each time.
 So the output becomes {3,8,21,55,144}.
-Now, it could be that the number lies within a positive index, _or not_.
-To get the other Fibonacci numbers {2,5,13,34,89,233} I have to change `addition` to `1.to_vec()`.
+Now, it could be that the number lies within an even index, _or not_.
+To get the other Fibonacci numbers {2,5,13,34,89,233} I have to change the `addition` variable to `1.to_vec()`.
 In theory, I can get to the answer now:

 ```rust
 fn fibonacci_thousand(start: u128) -> u128 {